-Dr. Dan Egan is an attending physician and Associate Program Director at the NYU/Bellevue emergency medicine residency program.
+Dr. Dan Egan is the vice chair of education at Columbia University.
 Dan is a graduate of the Icahn School of Medicine at Mount Sinai and completed his emergency medicine training at the Brigham and Women's/Massachusetts General Program in 2002.
-Prior to NYU/Bellevue, he worked at St. Vincent's Hospital and was the associate program director at St. Luke's Roosevelt Hospital Center.
+Prior to NYU/Bellevue, he worked at St. Vincent's Hospital and was previously an APD at NYU/Bellevue as well as St. Luke's Roosevelt.
 He is a supporter of FOAM and outside of resident education work focuses his academic efforts on HIV testing in the ED and PEP.
 Outside of medicine, Dan is a musician actively singing in NYC.

 Dr. Mark Silverberg is an attending physician at SUNY Downstate/Kings County Hospital in Brooklyn, NY.
 He has spent more than 2 decades in that prestigious institution starting with medical school in 1993.
 Upon graduation, he matched into his Emergency Medicine residency at Kings County where he was in their third residency class to graduate the program.
 After his 4 years of residency, he stayed on to become faculty.
 He then began his academic career at SUNY Downstate as the Director of Student Education, but soon became the Assistant Residency Director and is presently the Associate Residency Director.
 Dr. Silverberg has recently joined the EM lecture circuit and combines his love of scuba diving and underwater photography with emergency medicine.
 These fields mesh nicely to allow him to be a knowledgable and entertaining speaker on marine envenomations and hyperbarric medicine.
 Dr. Silverberg also loves the great outdoors and heads the wilderness medicine division of the emergency medicine department at Kings County hospital.